Isreal-Oluwasegun/Data-Science-Portfolio/README.md

 # Data-Science-Portfolio
-This repository contains projects both for my data science class and personal projects
+This repository contains projects both personal project and assignments.